JoseRoca/WinFBX/docs/Printing/CPrint Class.md

 #### Return value

 LONG.
-The number of copies
+The number of copies.

+---

 # <a name="Duplex"></a>Duplex